nixrajput/portfolio-nextjs/README.md

    - Edit the `services.ts` file to add or modify services you provide.
    - Edit the `experiences.ts` file to add or modify experiences you have.
    - Edit the `skills.ts` file to add or modify skills you know.
-   - Edit the `socialLinks.ts` file to add or modify socila media links.
+   - Edit the `socialLinks.ts` file to add or modify social media links.

 2. Replace or add images in the `public/images` directory to match your projects and profile picture.